mislav/git-deploy/README.markdown

 The ones which get generated for you by `git deploy init` are written in shell script and Ruby.

-It's worth remembering that "after_push" is done **asynchronously from your git push**.
-This is because migrating the database and updating submodules might take a long time and you don't want to wait for all that during a git push.
-But, this means that when the push is done, the server has *not yet restarted*.
-You might need to wait a few seconds or a minute.

   [heroku]: http://heroku.com/